kylemckillop/INFM600/README.md

 -----------

 We worked to combine two publically available Maryland data sets:
 * __Crime by County__ Maryland county crime rates by year.
-Population is given for each county
+Population is given for each county.
+(Maryland Statistical Analysis Center, 2016)
 * __Poverty Rate__ Maryland county poverty rates and margin of error for the years 2006 to 2013.
 Data from the US Census Bureau was used to formulate these poverty rates.
 (Maryland Department of Planning, 2015)

+By combining on county name and year, we have created a new table and database that can allow users to directly compare county poverty rates to crime rates for the years 2006 to 2013.

 -----